The Yukon Trail: Start

 The game starts in Seattle in August 1897 (right before the actual Klondike Gold Rush).
 The player must first choose one out of four partners.
 Each partner has unique advantages over the others.
 Next the player purchases two tickets for a ship to Skagway or Dyea.
 Tickets are more expensive for ships that depart immediately, and less expensive for those departing later.
 The player can buy equipment, food and other items, or they can wait until they get to Alaska.
 The player's partner can offer their advice on making purchases, but their advice is sometimes unwise.
 Upon reaching Skagway or Dyea, the player can purchase any supplies, gamble or gather information.
 Gambling takes the form of a War card game or a shell game, but can be unfair and lead to losses for the most part.
 Gambling can be disabled in the settings.

 When starting the journey the player can choose the longer and easier White Pass Trail or the shorter but more difficult Chilkoot Trail.
 The player can also hire packers in the two cities that would haul their supplies to the respective routes.
+The packers are very expensive, so they usually are out of reach for the average player.

 The Trail

 The Yukon Trail gives players plenty of opportunities to think about the situation, giving many options and many possible consequences for each event, thus building problem-solving skills.
 The initial choice players make on the trail, which can be subsequently changed, is the load personally carried.
 A smaller load results in the ground moved each day to become shorter (as some of the supplies have to be left behind and then returned for).
-Moreover, the trail becomes much more difficult to travel when encroaching upon the winter months.
-However, a larger load will result in a higher probability of the player or partner being injured.
+Moreover, the trail becomes much more difficult to travel when encroaching upon the winter months, but a larger load will result in a higher probability of the player or partner being injured.

 Midway down the trail, the player and partner stop at a camp.
 They can then buy or sell goods before climbing the mountain pass leading to the Canada–US border where they pay a toll to pass into the Yukon Territory.
 The North-West Mounted Police will not let them pass unless they have 1,000 pounds of food per person.
 They are also required to pay a tax to bring goods into Canada.
 After the price for the tax is given, if the player does not have enough, the Mountie will simply take whatever money they have.

 Along the trail, numerous random events may occur, including someone being injured (the player decides to continue at a slower pace or to rest), theft of food, rockslides, crowds of people or abandoned animals, and sudden inclement weather.

 Periodically, the player stops at landmarks along the journey, where players can learn historical facts about each location.
 Some of these landmarks include the Dead Horse Trail, the totem poles, and the three rapids: Miles Canyon, White Horse Rapids and Five Finger Rapids.